March is Florida Bike Month!

 The Palm Beach TPA Governing Board adopted its Complete Streets Policy on March 17, 2016.

 The Palm Beach TPA aims to achieve a safe and convenient transportation network by implementing Complete Streets within the context of our county’s diverse communities.
-The Palm Beach TPA seeks to promote Complete Streets by prioritizing the funding of Complete Streets infrastructure projects, providing educational opportunities, and encouraging local jurisdictions to adopt and implement local Complete Streets policies.
+The Palm Beach TPA seeks to promote Complete Streets by prioritizing the funding of Complete Streets infrastructure projects, providing educational opportunities, and encouraging municipalities to adopt and implement local Complete Streets policies.

 Click on photo to enlarge